Vice Adm. Kevin Donegan is a 1980 Cum Laude graduate of the University of Virginia where he earned a Bachelor of Science in Aerospace Engineering.

-Ashore, he served at the Pentagon as director of Strategy and Policy Division on the Navy staff; as a test pilot; and, as the aide/administrative assistant to the Deputy Chief of Naval Operations for Plans, Policy and Operations.
-He completed joint duty as flag lieutenant to the Commander, Allied Forces Southern Europe in Naples, Italy.
-During that tour he deployed to Sarajevo as the NATO liaison officer to the Commander, United Nations Protection Forces (UNPROFOR) serving as the principal air advisor during NATO's Deliberate Force air strikes.
-He most recently served as the director of Operations, United States Central Command.
-His personal awards include the Defense Superior Service Medal, five Legion of Merits, the Defense Meritorious Service Medal, four Meritorious Service Medals, the Air Medal, two Navy and Marine Corps Commendation Medals, two Navy and Marine Corps Achievement Medals and multiple unit, service and campaign awards.
+On the Navy staff, he served as director of Strategy and Policy Division, as director of Warfare Integration, and as the aide/administrative assistant to the deputy chief of naval operations for Plans, Policy and Operations.
+Donegan also spearheaded the Naval Aviation Enterprise's Aircraft Carrier Readiness Team.
+He served with NATO on the staff of Commander, Allied Forces Southern Europe in Naples, Italy.
+During that tour Donegan deployed to Sarajevo as the NATO liaison officer to the Commander, United Nations Protection Force serving as the principal air advisor during NATO's air strikes in Bosnia-Herzegovina.

+Donegan was honored as the Tailhook Association's Tailhooker of the Year for 2006.
+His military awards include the Navy Distinguished Service Medal, the Defense Superior Service Medal, five Legions of Merit, the Defense Meritorious Service Medal, four Meritorious Service Medals, the Air Medal, two Navy Commendation Medals, two Navy Achievement Medals and multiple unit, service and campaign awards.
 His flying experience includes over 3,800 hours in 31 different types of aircraft and over 800 arrested landings on 15 different aircraft carriers.